Tool creation

 Wrapping a long running script

 Section titled “Wrapping a long running script”Sometimes it is neccessary to run a highly complicated script on a remote environment because it would take to long on a simple machine.
 But how to get the CWL file than?
 In the example python file the script will sleep for 1 minute and then writes a file.
-One could use the s4n tool create
+One could use the s4n create command as shown above and just wait 60 seconds.
+But what if the calculation takes a week?
+This is possible for example in quantum chemical calculations like DFT.

-to not run the script.
+There is the --no-run flag which tells s4n to not run the script.
 However this will not create an output and therefore can not detect any output files.

-s4n tool create --no-run python sleep.py
+s4n create --no-run python sleep.pyfrom time import sleep

 sleep(60)

-with open('sleep.txt', 'w') as f: f.write('I slept for 60 seconds')
+with open('sleep.txt', 'w') as f: f.write('I slept for 60 seconds')#!/usr/bin/env cwl-runner

 cwlVersion: v1.2class: CommandLineTool